seehorne/GetGrinnected/docs/android/settings.md

 # Settings

+Select any of the blue blocks to expand their menus and modify the settings inside.

 ## Profile

 - You can update your username at any time.
 It still must follow the same requirements.